Postr-Inc/visi.js/CONTRIBUTING.md

 ## How to contribute
 1. Fork this repository
-2. Make changes to the unminified.js file - correctly write the changes in the description day you have changed and reasoning
+2. Make changes to the unminified.js file - correctly write the changes in the description, day you have changed and reasoning
 3. Submit a pull request

 ## example